meditator3/git-flow-example/README.md

 next, we have a hotshot who can develop even better feature- so we open a new branch for him, feature/hotshot from develop

-now, the hotshot also wants to pull request, because he's better than ariel.
+now, the hotshot also wants to pull request, because he's better than ariel. of course from develop to noa. because the Team Leader loves the hotshot, he authorized the merge. because he loves the hotshot so much he even allowed squash and merge!